-The Trust's net position decreased by \$2.0 billion (-13.4%) and increased by \$3.3 billion (28.7%) during fiscal years 2022 and 2021, respectively.
-For fiscal year 2022, the decrease in net position was primarily due to negative investment performance caused by lingering effects of the Coronavirus-19 pandemic (COVID-19).
-Global supply chain interruptions and inflationary pressures caused economic uncertainty, and both equity and bond markets posted negative returns.
+The Trust's net position increased by \$1.8 billion (13.8%) and decreased by \$2.0 billion (-13.4%) during fiscal years 2023 and 2022, respectively.
+For fiscal year 2023, the increase in net position was primarily due to positive investment performance.
+Despite beginning the fiscal year with global supply chain interruptions and high inflationary pressures, equity markets significantly rebounded generating positive returns as inflation fell throughout the year.
+As well, an increase in overall contributions provided additional funds for investment in the Trust.

-Trust investments generated a net loss of approximately \$1.9 billion for fiscal year 2022 and net income of approximately \$3.3 billion for fiscal year 2021.
-Negative investment performance contributed substantially to the decrease in net income for fiscal year 2022.
-The overall Trust returned -12.2% in comparison to 28.4% returned for the previous fiscal year.
-Despite the economic rebound in fiscal year 2021, global tensions and inflationary pressures continued to impact the market during fiscal year 2022.
-Domestic equities returned -16.3% and international equities returned -20.2% during fiscal year 2022.
-In contrast, domestic equities returned 45.9% and international equities returned 38.8% during fiscal year 2021.
-As well, fixed income returned -10.5% and 2.9% for fiscal years 2022 and 2021, respectively.
-Although overall fixed income generated negative returns for fiscal year 2022, the Stable Value Fund, a new low-risk investment option for the fiscal year, posted a 1.6% return.
-Stable value funds are similar to money market funds, but focus on the preservation of capital by retaining the value of investments with limited volatility.
-Additionally, the Retirement Date Funds returned -11.0% and 27.3%, for fiscal years 2022 and 2021, respectively.
+Trust investments generated net income of approximately \$1.4 billion for fiscal year 2023 and a net loss of approximately \$1.9 billion for fiscal year 2022.
+Positive investment performance contributed substantially to the increase in net income for fiscal year 2023.
+The overall Trust return remained positive, exceeding its benchmark, and provided continued growth in Trust income and overall net position.
+During fiscal year 2023, domestic equities returned 19.9% and international equities returned 13.8%.
+In contrast, domestic equities returned -16.3% and international equities returned -20.2% during fiscal year 2022.
+As well, fixed income returned 0.7% and -10.5% for fiscal years 2023 and 2022, respectively.
+The Stable Value Fund also generated positive results, returning 2.3% and 1.6% for fiscal years 2023 and 2022, respectively.
+Additionally, the Retirement Date Funds returned 8.8% and -11.0% for fiscal years 2023 and 2022, respectively.